 On day six we travel to our final destination - Victoria Falls in Zimbabwe.
 Today you have the option of visiting what the local Kololo call Mosi-oa-Tunya, which means 'the smoke that thunders' - referring to Victoria Falls (of course).
 What an awe-inspiring scene!
 Watch as the Zambezi River cascades over 100 feet into the gorge below forming the largest waterfall in the world at 1,7km wide.
 The sound is thunderous and the smoke like spray rises up to as much as 400 metres above the Falls, visible up to 50 km's away.

-After getting up close to Victoria Falls, you have the afternoon to do an optional activity or visit a local market and walk around the historic town.
-Tonight your guide goes over the optional adventure activities available and helps you plan for the next day.
+After getting up close to Victoria Falls, you have the afternoon to do an optional adventure activity or visit a local market and walk around the historic town.
+This evening your guide goes over the optional adventure activities available and helps you plan for the next day.
 Most groups choose to celebrate their last night together with an optional dinner out in Victoria Falls or a sunset cruise on the Zambezi River, which includes dinner and drinks.

 This Northern Botswana & Victoria Falls Overland Camping Safari officially ends after breakfast today, bringing your unforgettable African wildlife and wilderness experience to an end.

 We highly recommend spending an extra day or two exploring Victoria Falls and participating in some of the numerous adventure activities available.
 Adding an extra few days stay in Vic Falls after the tour gives you time to enjoy optional activities such as bungee jumping, game viewing and tram trips.
 This part of the Zambezi River is famous for offering some of the best whitewater rafting in the world, an unforgettable experience!
 Other optional adventures include helicopter and microlight flights over Vic Falls, zip-line rides, trips to Livingstone Island and swimming in Devil's Pool.

 This wild Botswana & Vic Falls Overland Camping Safari from Windhoek to Vic Falls is also available as the similar Okavango Delta, Chobe and Victoria Falls Safari departing from Johannesburg in South Africa and ending in Victoria Falls (Zimbabwe).